England against Scotland is world football’s oldest international rivalry and the old rivals meet once again at Hampden Park this week.

 English boos drowned out the Scottish national anthem pre-kick off in the first meeting between the two teams in seven years, with the fixture itself including an iconic goal and ensuing celebration from Paul Gascoigne.

-Both sides had opened their campaigns with draws, against Switzerland and the Netherlands respectively, and it was England who secured the three points following a 2-0 win on home soil.
+Both sides had opened their campaigns with draws, against Switzerland and the Netherlands respectively, and it was England who secured a 2-0 win on home soil.

 Alan Shearer opened the scoring after a cagey first half, meeting Gary Neville’s brilliant cross at the back post, though Scotland were handed an avenue back into the contest as Tony Adams clumsily brought down Gordon Durie.